ivanmu-1/Tableau-Portfolio/README.md

 # Project Structure

 The reporsitory is organized with a structure for each Tableau project:
-1. project_name.twb: Tableay wirjbiij fukle cibtaububg tge dashboard.
+1. project_name.twb: Tableau workbook file containing the dashboard.
 2. data.csv or data.xlsx: The dataset used for analysis
 3. README.md: Information about the project